The worst foods for sleep

 Although adding some zing to your favourite dishes makes for an amazing meal, spicy foods, such as curries can cause indigestion, heartburn and discomfort.
 Research also suggests that capsaicin, a compound found in spicy foods, may increase body temperature which may interfere with your sleep.

-Eat all the spices and curry you want around lunchtime, buy try to go easy on the spices later in the day.
+Eat all the spices and curry you want around lunchtime, but try to refrain from consuming spicy meals later in the day.

 2. Chocolate and Caffeine

-We are so sorry to be the bearer of bad news, but chocolate treats after dinner isn't doing your sleep any favours.
-Chocolate is a hidden source of caffeine.
+We are so sorry to be the bearer of bad news, but chocolate treats after dinner are a no no. Chocolate is a hidden source of caffeine.
 That means having a few spoons of your favourite ice cream or chocolate desert may be the very thing keeping you up.
 The caffeine in chocolate, and caffeinated beverages causes increased arousal, and decreases the ability to develop and sustain the deeper stages of sleep.
 Caffeine stays in your system for a long time and you can still be feeling the effects even ten hours later.